Lorikw/wai-about-wai/_about/translating.md

 **_If you are not comfortable with GitHub, use e-mail:_** {#nogit}

+_Note that it will likley take much longer to process your translation if you don't use GitHub per above._

 4. Go to the English version of the resource.
    * Near the bottom, in the "Help improve this page" box, select the "Fork & Edit on GitHub" button.
    * Select all the text from the "Edit file" area.
 (You can probably: click anywhere in the text area, select all (in Windows: Ctrl+A; Mac: a+A), copy (in Windows: Ctrl+C; Mac: a+C).